Gloria Reuben: Screen acting

 Reuben began her career as an actress after having a few jobs as a model and in television advertisements.

 Reuben came to prominence on the American television series ER as Jeanie Boulet, an HIV-positive physician assistant on the hospital's staff.
 She was a guest star throughout the first season and was promoted to full-time cast member at the beginning of the second.
 She continued that role until early in the sixth season.
 In 2008, Reuben returned to ER for one episode during its 14th season.
 She has stated that this role led to her HIV/AIDS activism.
 In 1996, she was chosen by People magazine as one of the 50 Most Beautiful People in the World.

 Reuben again held a major role in a television series when she starred as FBI agent Brooke Haslett in 1-800-Missing (2003–2004).
 She later starred as Rosalind Whitman in the TNT series Raising the Bar.

 Reuben guest-starred in the season two finale of Drop Dead Diva as Professor Kathy Miller.
 Reuben guest-starred in season 12 of NBC's Law & Order: Special Victims Unit, reprising her role as U.S. Attorney Christine Danielson.
 In 2012, she appeared in the CBS TV movie Jesse Stone: Benefit of the Doubt.
 In 2012, Reuben played Elizabeth Keckley in the historical drama film Lincoln and her portrayal of the character received critical praise.
 In 2013, she guest starred on the sci-fi drama series Falling Skies.

 In October 2014, it was announced that Reuben had joined the cast of the USA Network series Mr. Robot.
 Reuben plays Dr. Krista Gordon, the psychiatrist of the show's unstable main character, Elliott.
 The show premiered on in June 2015.
 She acted in all four seasons of the show.
 At first a recurring role, Reuben's character was upgraded to a season regular for the fourth and final season.

 In 2017, Reuben was cast as Adina Johnson, mother of Tyrone Johnson, in the series Cloak & Dagger.

+In 2025, Reuben joined the cast of Blue Bloods spinoff Boston Blue as Mae Silver, the District Attorney for Boston.